dawn-infra-labs/dawn-secure-transport/architecture/transport-architecture.md

 The transport layer of **Dawnset** provides protocol agility, resilient communication, and endpoint stealth.
 It is designed around a unified abstraction that allows multiple transports to coexist, evolve, and be replaced without affecting higher‑level modules such as routing or discovery.

-This document describes the architecture, interfaces, behaviors, and design principles of the six supported transports:
+This document describes the architecture, interfaces, behaviors, and design principles of the five supported transports:

 - REALITY
 - uTLS
 - XTLS‑Vision
 - XHTTP
 - VLESS
-- TUIC v5

 and the future‑oriented PQC‑ready extensions.